13 Megatrends: 'Avalanches in slow motion'

 8. Demography

 The world population is growing.
-By 2050, the UN expects the world to be home to 9.7 billion people.
-In addition, people are getting older and older.
-All of them will have to be fed.
-This development, combined with climate change, puts great strain on food systems.
-Agricultural productivity must grow.
-At the same time, climate, soil and biodiversity must be protected.
+The UN expects that by 2050, there will be 9.7 billion people living on the planet.
+In addition, people are living longer.
+However, this is not happening at the same time everywhere.
+Migration plays an important role in balancing different age structures.
+Generations, cultures and lifestyles and trends such as longevity mix.
+However, the fact remains that everyone needs to be fed.
+This development, combined with climate change, is placing a heavy burden on food systems.
+Agricultural productivity must increase.
+At the same time, the climate, soil and biodiversity must be protected.
 And new eating habits and new forms of food production are needed.
-Keywords are regenerative agriculture and food supplements.
+The keywords here are regenerative agriculture and food supplements.

 9. Urbanisation